janhohenheim/foundations_in_bayesian_methodology/readme.md

-# STA421: Foundations in Bayerian Methodology
+# STA421: Foundations in Bayesian Methodology

 This is the working repo for group 2